 Do you ever get homesick?

 I can’t say that I’ve ever felt homesick.
 I get tired of particular places at times, but never feel any sadness or an urge to just go home.
 That being said, I do enjoy reconnecting with friends and family when I’m back in the Detroit area (although I’m usually already planning my next adventure[s] before the plane touches down).

 Do I hear an accent?
 Where are you originally from?

 I was born and raised in the U.S., as were my parents.
-The accent, if it exists, is just some strange result of traveling too much (that’s how I explain it at least).
+The accent people hear is just some strange result of traveling extensively…?

 Do you have a goal of some kind you’re shooting for?